-You’ve already taken the first step towards buying your own home with Sovereign shared ownership.
+You’ve already taken the first step towards buying your own home with Shared Ownership.
 When you’re ready to take another, we’re here to help.

 What is staircasing?